 Water sensitive design seeks to protect and enhance natural freshwater systems, sustainably manage water resources, and mimic natural processes to achieve enhanced outcomes for ecosystems and communities.
 The community has expressed a desire for water sensitive design measures such as rainwater harvesting and greywater reuse to be made easier to incorporate into new or renovated houses or housing developments.
+Measures that might include greywater reuse need to consider public health risks and how they could be mitigated.
 This suggested approach has linkages to a related approach to address objective 3.